arnaudbos/i-rant/content/j-on-the-beach-malaga-2018-review.md

 In a nutshell, Orleans is an actor model (encapsulated state, message passing, ...) based framework for the .NET ecosystem with support for transactions (beta).

-And this is really exciting even if you're not (like me) a .NET aficionado, because it has extensive documentation for you to study if (like me), you like to read about distributed systems.
+And this is really exciting even if you're not a .NET aficionado, because it has extensive documentation for you to study if you like to read about distributed systems.

 Links: